Larrell Murchison

 Larrell Montale Murchison (born April 24, 1997) is an American professional football defensive end for the Los Angeles Rams of the National Football League (NFL).
-He played college football for the Louisburg Hurricanes and NC State Wolfpack.
+He played college football for the Louisburg Hurricanes and NC State Wolfpack, and was selected in the fifth round of the 2020 NFL draft by the Tennessee Titans.

 Early life

 Murchison grew up in Elizabethtown, North Carolina and attended East Bladen High School.
 He played defensive line and fullback on the football team while his twin brother, Farrell, played halfback.
 As a senior, he rushed for 545 yards and five touchdowns on offense and made 83 tackles on defense.
 He and Farrell both originally committed to play college football at Winston-Salem State, but ultimately they opted to enroll in junior college.

 College career

 Murchison began his collegiate career at Louisburg College.
 As a sophomore, he had 41 tackles, 17.5 tackles for loss and 5.5 sacks and was named an honorable mention Junior College All-American.
 He committed to transfer to Ole Miss over offers from Georgia and Texas before flipping his commitment to North Carolina State late in the recruiting process.

 Murchison redshirted his first season with the Wolfpack.
 He became a starter at defensive tackle going into his senior season and finished the year with 34 tackles, eight tackles for loss and four sacks.
 In his final season Murchison recorded 48 total tackles, 12 tackles for loss, seven sacks, two passes defended and two of fumble recoveries.